Everything you ever wanted to know about Florida Supercon but were afraid to ask!

 (L) Fast Lane for Autographs and Photo Ops with media guests / celebrities.
 V.I.P.’s will have Fast Lane privileges, and will not need to wait on Autograph and Photo Op lines for media guests / celebrities.
 Guests with big lines for autographs will have a separate line for Fast Lane holders.
 Photo Ops will always have a Fast Lane.
 If you do not see a Fast Lane, please ask a volunteer for assistance.

 (L) More benefits may be announced at any time.

 (7) Where can I get tickets to the show?

-Tickets are available in advance on our website on the tickets page at http://floridasupercon.com/buy-tickets.
-You may also buy tickets by mail (info is on the tickets page) .
+Tickets are available in advance on our website on the tickets page at https://register.growtix.com/e/florida_super_con_2017.
 Tickets are sold at several retail locations that will be listed on the homepage of this website at www.floridasupercon.com.
-Tickets will also be available at the convention the day / weekend of the show.
+Tickets may also be available at the convention the day / weekend of the show if we don’t sell out.
 When you purchase your tickets online, you will get a ticket confirmation emailed to you.
 We do not mail individual tickets.
-Bring the confirmation with you to the show and that's your ticket.
-If you lose it, don't worry.... we'll have your name on the registration list, just bring your ID.
+Bring the confirmation with you to the show and that’s your ticket.
+If you lose it, don’t worry…. we’ll have your name on the registration list, just bring your ID.